Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Methodology

 \subsection{Comparison of Privacy Vulnerability between ANNs and SNNs}

-To compare privacy risks, we applied MIAs to both ANNs and SNNs across equivalent architectures: convolutional baseline models, ResNet18, and VGG16.
-In this phase, shadow models were trained on labeled datasets (Figure 1, top-right) to replicate the behavior of the target model, and attack models were trained to determine the membership of specific data points in the training set.
-The effectiveness of these attacks was measured using the Area Under the ROC Curve (AUC) for both ANN and SNN models.
-This comparison allows for a direct analysis of the vulnerability of each model type to MIAs (Figure~\ref{fig:flow}, yellow block).
+The comparative privacy risk assessment utilizes MIAs across equivalent ANN and SNN architectures, implementing convolutional baseline models, ResNet18, and VGG16 configurations.
+The experimental framework employs shadow models trained on labeled datasets (Figure~\ref{fig:flow}, top-right) to emulate the target model characteristics, while attack models are developed to ascertain training set membership of individual data points.
+Privacy vulnerability is quantified through AUC metrics for both architectures, enabling systematic comparison of their susceptibility to MIAs (Figure~\ref{fig:flow}, yellow block).